 Here are several things you can do to practice healthy emotions and create the necessary boundaries to protect them:

 - Be intentional about avoiding our triggers.
-If you noticed throughout this process that you have repetitive triggers, see if there’s a clear way to remove that trigger.
+If you notice during this process that you have repetitive triggers – see if you can remove that trigger.
 Many times we don’t even realize how our own habits or routines can add stress to our lives.
 Move things around and see if that helps.
-For example, practice getting ready earlier if arriving places late causes you stress or giving your children attention before you sit down to complete work so they aren’t constantly seeking it from you while you’re working.

 - Practice gratitude.
-When we practice a habit of gratitude in our lives this doesn’t mean we need to just be quiet and be grateful we’re not in someone else’s worse off shoes.
+When we practice a habit of gratitude in our lives this doesn’t mean we need to be quiet and be grateful we’re not in someone else’s worse-off shoes.
 It does mean that we actively look for things in our life that we’re grateful for.
-Here’s a super long scientific study on the positive power of practicing gratitude.
-Simply taking moments to think, talk about, and write down the relationships, moments, and miracles that we experience is proven to boost your mood and overall emotional wellbeing.

 The final thing I want to leave you with is practicing the habit of being kind to yourself.
 Do you ever pay close attention to the words you speak over yourself?

 Are you hyper-critical and talk down to yourself with every choice you make?

 Would you say those same things to a close friend?
 I’m guessing the answer is no. The truth is we tend to be kinder to others than we are to ourselves.
 And that’s got to stop, my friend!